kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/1-introduction/_index.md

 When designing software using object oriented methodology, the SOLID principles help to keep the design readable, flexible and maintainable.

-In the upcoming chapters, we cover each of these principles in details with example for code that violates these principle and refactored code that confirms to these principles.
+In the upcoming chapters, we cover each of these principles in details with example for code that violates the principle and refactored code that confirms to the principle.